kgladstone/immaculate_grid_mlb_analysis/README.md

 - **Simulator:** An interactive game that lets users test their Immaculate Grid skills.

 This sequence ensures a smooth workflow, from data refresh to analysis and reporting.
 Make sure to run the scripts in the specified order for accurate results.

+## Troubleshooting
+We have found that sometimes Apple Messages do not store properly in the `chat.db` file.
+To troubleshoot, clear the file, disable syncing, and then let the background process on the Mac run until the file replenishes.
+Then try again.
+Be sure to make a backup copy of the file to avoid data loss.